-GPA publications necessarily address problems of a general nature and may be used by anyone desiring to do so.
-Every effort has been made by GPA to assure accuracy and reliability of the information contained in its publications.
-With respect to particular circumstances, local, state, and federal laws and regulations should be reviewed.
-It is not the intent of GPA to assume the duties of employers, manufacturers, or suppliers to warn and properly train employees, or others exposed, concerning health and safety risks or precautions.
+GPA Midstream Association publications necessarily address problems of a general nature and may be used by anyone desiring to do so.
+Every effort has been made by GPA Midstream to assure accuracy and reliability of the information contained in this publication.
+Each person who uses or refers to this publication will need to make their own decisions based on consideration of their own internal best practices, recommendations, and engineering judgment.
+GPA Midstream and its members do not guarantee the accuracy, completeness, efficacy, timeliness, or correct sequencing of such information, including without limitation, the reference material and information of the various other industry associations that may be provided herein.
+Use of the information provided in this publication is voluntary, and reliance on it should only be undertaken after an independent review of its accuracy, completeness, efficacy, timeliness, and consideration of the applicability of any local, state, and federal laws and regulations.

+It is not the intent of GPA Midstream to assume the duties of employers, manufacturers, or suppliers to warn and properly train employees, or others exposed, concerning health and safety risks or precautions.
+Reference herein to any specific commercial product, process, or service by trade name, trademark, service mark, manufacturer, or otherwise does not constitute or imply endorsement, recommendation, or favoring by GPA Midstream.

-GPA makes no representation, warranty, or guarantee in connection with this publication and hereby expressly disclaims any liability or responsibility for loss or damage resulting from its use or for the violation of any federal, state, or municipal regulation with which this publication may conflict, or for any infringement of letters of patent regarding apparatus, equipment, or method so covered.
+GPA Midstream makes no representation, warranty, or guarantee in connection with this publication and hereby expressly disclaims any liability or responsibility for loss or damage resulting from its use or for the violation of any federal, state or municipal regulation with which this publication may conflict, or for any infringement of letters of patent regarding apparatus, equipment, or method so covered.